jozeflacko/ai-perceptron-demo/README.md

 This is a demo project describing how perceptron in Neural Networks works.
 It it made in TypeScript (JavaScript) language

-## Getting Started
+## Trying out

 You can try it out here: <a href='http://perceptron-demo.jozeflacko.com'>perceptron-demo.jozeflacko.com</a>

-* This app is hosted at heroku cloud platform and it can take up to 10 seconds to wake up this page :)
+* This app is hosted at heroku cloud platform and it can take up to 10 seconds to wake it up :)

 ### What is this demo doing: